 A substantial portion of the Bank's held-to-maturity securities are variable-rate MBS that include caps that would limit the variable-rate coupons if short-term interest rates rise dramatically.
-To hedge a portion of the potential cap risk embedded in these securities, the Bank entered into interest rate cap agreements, only one of which remained outstanding at June 30, 2021.
-These derivatives are treated as economic hedges.
+To hedge a portion of the potential cap risk embedded in these securities, the Bank entered into interest rate cap agreements, the last of which matured during the three months ended September 30, 2021.
+These derivatives were treated as economic hedges.